nwg-piotr/psuinfo/README.md

 > RuntimeWarning: ignoring FileNotFoundError(2, 'No such file or directory') for file '/sys/class/hwmon/hwmon0/temp2_input'

 The issue was discussed on the project site, but no action has been taken.
-It does not stop psuinfo from working well with panels, but look ugly in terminal output.
+It does not stop psuinfo from working well with panels, but looks ugly in terminal output.
 I tried to supress warnings, by moving the script to `/usr/share/psuinfo/psuinfo.py` and adding a shell launcher script:

 ```bash